 - 1. No later than the last Wednesday in October, all unit members will meet and review student work including, but not limited to, student portfolios, final exams and standardized test results in order to assess performance levels of the students they are teaching.
 Student achievement results shall be considered by staff in determining appropriate instructional strategies and emphases to improve student performance.
-The School-Based Planning Team shall determine the format of the annual meeting which may occur at grade level meetings, juncture meetings or department or meetings. cluster Teachers may use data from the process as a component of the PART process. - 2.
+The School-Based Planning Team shall determine the format of the annual meeting which may occur at grade level iuncture meetings, meetings department or cluster meetings.
+Teachers may use data from the process as a component of the PART process. - 2.
 The annual public reporting by each school or school unit will describe how the school's results have informed the school and led to changes in the school's improvement plan.